 Fulton Theatre recognizes outstanding achievement of regional high school students in their musical and play productions.
-This year’s High School Theatre Festival will be held on Friday, February 7, 2014 in conjunction with the School Day Matinee of Arsenic and Old Lace.
-We are proud to announce our esteemed Festival’s new format!
+The High School Theatre Festival will be held on Friday, May 13, 2016 in conjunction with the School Day Matinee of Ghost.

 Festival Registration and Participant Fee guarantee the following:

 - Following the morning School Day Matinee and subsequent lunch period, Festival students will return to the Fulton to participate in specialized afternoon workshops, discussion and community sharing with some of the show’s actors and members of the artistic and production team!
 Afternoon will conclude at 3:30PM.

 - The production at the participating school/organization will be considered as a candidate to be recognized for the “Beth Bash Award,” which celebrates outstanding achievement in theatre performance.
 Each season, one school/organization is presented the Beth Bash Award.
 The award recipient will have the opportunity to house the engraved award plaque for one year at their school/organization.
 The engraved plaque recognizes the current recipient as well as the names of previous recipients.
 A past winner is Jonathan Groff, Tony-nominated star of Broadway’s Spring Awakening, who both directed and performed at the Festival for several of his formative years, and went on to act in Fulton productions before embarking on his New York career.

 - Productions must occur between September 15 and May 30 in Lancaster or a surrounding county.